Before Entering the Workplace

 - Educate employees on conducting self-assessment of health risks through the application of “Mawaed” provided by the Ministry of Health for those who show any symptoms or suspicion.

-- Encourage employees to use stairs, and reduce use of elevators, wherever possible.
+- Encourage employees to use stairs and reduce the use of elevators by using awareness stickers.